 'A Quirky and Unique Historic Scottish Hideaway'

 Set in the foothills of the Cheviot hills and on the edge of the Northumberland National Park, Gypsy Palace is an unusual self catering cottage with a fascinating history.
 Situated in the Scottish Borders at the most northerly point of the Pennine Way, the small village of Kirk Yetholm has been regarded as the home of the gypsies of Scotland and Northern England for over 300 years; Gypsy Palace is famous the world over as the royal residence of both Queen Esther and her son and heir, King Charles Faa Blythe.
-It is said that Queen Esther became very popular receiving the gentry from far and wide who visited especially to hear her words of wisdom, We have no idea how old the cottage is but records mention its existence back in the early 1800's.
+It is said that Queen Esther became very popular receiving the gentry from far and wide (including Sir Walter Scott) who visited especially to hear her words of wisdom, We have no idea how old the cottage is but records mention its existence back in the early 1800's.

 The Times: 30 Serene Scottish Hideaways